blobaugh/wp-eloquent/readme.md

     ];

     /**
-     * Disable created_at and update_at columns, unless you have those.
+     * Disable created_at and updated_at columns, unless you have those.
      */
     public $timestamps = false;